 A reluctant traveler.
 A stunning translator.
-Will being trapped in a failing resort seduce more than his money?
+Will being trapped in a failing resort change more than their itinerary?

 Thailand with the Tycoon is a light-hearted contemporary romance.
 If you like sweet courtships, family dramas, and happily ever afters, then you’ll love Alexia Adams’ delightful tropical tale.